JohnScience/nalgebra_latex/README.md

 # [`nalgebra`] extension for LaTeX

-The crate provides very few robust formatters for [`nalgebra::Matrix`] as well as several LaTeX environments for customization.
+The crate provides several robust formatters for [`nalgebra::Matrix`] as well as several LaTeX environments for customization.

+On top of that, the crate offers feature-gated support for [`nalgebra_linsys`].

 ## Example